Updated: Oct 8

-There is no doubt that Fibromyalgia is a complex condition, with risk factors and possible causes of this condition being as varied as its symptoms.
-The commonly considered risk factors, possible causes, and explanations as to why someone develops Fibromyalgia are mostly scientifically unproven.
+There is no doubt that Fibromyalgia is a complex condition, with risk factors and possible causes as varied as its symptoms.
+The commonly considered reasons as to why someone develops Fibromyalgia are mostly scientifically unproven.
 Still, some emerging research is tending towards indicating that specific theories seem more valid than others.

 Fibromyalgia is much more common in women, and women experience wide-ranging hormonal changes during menopause.
-Women who have fibromyalgia also have low levels of the human growth hormone, which may cause muscle pain.
+It is thought that some women who have Fibromyalgia may also have low levels of the human growth hormone, causing muscle pain.

 Many medical professionals now believe that stress or some muscle trauma (minor damage) may initially trigger the vicious cycle of pain and extreme fatigue that sufferers are all too familiar with experiencing.